Acute Kidney Injury: Inpatient Management and Treatment

 Introduction

 Acute Kidney Injuries (AKI) are common in hospitalized patients.
-Studies have shown that acute kidney injuries make up 7% of hospital admissions and 30% of ICU admissions [1].
-Acute kidney injuries have been shown to correlate with hospitalized mortality and an increased length in the hospital stay for the patient [2].
-These in turn can cause an increase in healthcare costs [2].
+Studies have shown that they make up 7% of hospital admissions and 30% of ICU admissions (1).
+Acute kidney injuries have been shown to correlate with hospitalized mortality and an increased length of hospital stay for the patient (2).
+These, in turn, can cause an increase in healthcare costs (2).

-In 2020, the rate of hospitalizations due to AKI’s were lower than in 2019 {3].
-However, patients with AKI’s requiring dialysis were higher in 2020 than the previous year [3].
-The rate of mortality has decreased in patients with AKI’s over the past several years, but it is still high and varies on the severity of the AKI [2].
+In 2020, the rate of hospitalizations due to AKIs was lower than in 2019 (3).
+However, patients with AKI’s requiring dialysis were higher in 2020 than the previous year (3).
+The rate of mortality has decreased in patients with AKIs over the past several years, but it is still high and varies with the severity of the AKI (2).

-According to these statistics, acute kidney injuries have serious implications for patients, and it is important for nurses to be aware of the signs, symptoms, and complications of this condition.
-Patients that experience an acute kidney injury are at risk for developing chronic kidney disease [2].
-This course is designed to increase knowledge of this condition to better care for our patients and provide our patients with accurate education.
+According to these statistics, acute kidney injuries have profound implications for patients, and nurses need to be aware of this condition’s signs, symptoms, and complications.
+Patients who experience an acute kidney injury are at risk for developing chronic kidney disease (2).
+This course is designed to increase knowledge of this condition to better care for our patients and provide them with accurate education.

 What is an Acute Kidney Injury?

-The term Acute Kidney Injury refers to the decrease in renal function that is measured by the glomerular filtration rate (GFR) [1].
-This condition used to be referred to as acute renal failure [1].
+The term Acute Kidney Injury refers to the decrease in renal function that is measured by the glomerular filtration rate (GFR) (1).
+This condition was referred to as acute renal failure (1).
 The diagnosis of an acute kidney injury is based on meeting specific criteria.

-The Kidney Disease Improving Global Outcomes group developed and published criteria for diagnosing acute kidney injuries [2].
+The Kidney Disease Improving Global Outcomes group developed and published criteria for diagnosing acute kidney injury (2).

-- Serum creatinine level 1.5 times higher than the baseline, which was taken within the past 7 days,
+- Serum creatinine level is 1.5 times higher than the baseline, which was taken within the past 7 days.

-The patient must meet at least one criterion for the diagnosis of acute kidney injury.
-The creatinine and blood urea nitrogen (BUN) may be within normal limits at the onset of the kidney injury [1].
-The decrease in urine output may be the first sign of acute kidney injury [1].
+The patient must meet at least one criterion for diagnosing acute kidney injury.
+At the onset of the kidney injury, the creatinine and blood urea nitrogen (BUN) may be within normal limits [1].
+The decrease in urine output may be the first sign of acute kidney injury (1).

 Ask yourself...